-Undesirable results are defined as those conditions that cause significant and unreasonable reduction in the long-term viability of domestic, agricultural, municipal, or environmental uses of the Basin's groundwater.
+Undesirable results are conditions that cause significant and unreasonable reduction in the long-term viability of domestic, agricultural, municipal, or environmental uses of the Basin's groundwater.
 SGMA identifies six defined areas for classification of undesirable results, as shown in the adjacent callout.
 The one undesirable result that does not impact the Basin is seawater intrusion.
-Water quality in the Basin is generally not good due to high TDS and other constituents, and there is some limited subsidence in the Basin, but the major areas of undesirable results are associated with the following:
+Water quality in the Basin is generally poor due to high TDS and other constituents, and there is limited subsidence in the Basin, but the major areas of undesirable results are associated with the following: